 Tell Oxford about it (free) by adding your event on Daily Info!

 Note that if you can get your employer to pay crêche fees, and s/he is also prepared to provide this service for all employees, the fees count as a tax-free expense.

 Oxford University childcare (follow the link for full details) is subsidised for staff and students and provided by a number of private partners.
 All are OFSTED inspected.
-In addition, three colleges have nurseries open to all: Somerville, Balliol and Wolfson.
+In addition, two colleges have nurseries open to all: Balliol and Wolfson.
 Follow the links for full details.